Sneaky1000/py-spinning-donut/README.md

 # py-spinning-donut
-A side project using Python and Pygame to draw and rotate a 3D donut shape on a 2D canvas.
+This is my first personal project with Python using Pygame to create a 3D donut and rotating it on a 2D canvas.